ugexe/zef/README.md

     # smoke test modules from all repositories
     zef smoke

-    # run Build.pm if one exists in given path
+    # run Build.rakumod if one exists in given path
     zef build .

     # update Repository package lists